anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 -->

-  2. The registrar MAY delegate part or all of its involvement in certificate enrollment support to a separate system.
+  2. The registrar MAY delegate part or all of its involvement during certificate enrollment to a separate system.

      Rather than having full RA functionality, the registrar may act as a local registration authority (LRA) or as an enrollment proxy.

      The registrar optionally checks requests and forwards them on to the PKI.
      On the way back, it forwards responses by the PKI to the pledge on the same channel.
 In such scenarios